 Sir Jagadish Chandra Bose's entire lifetime of 78 years was during the British rule in India, a period that gave rise to legends such as Gandhi, who is a familiar face for almost everyone around the globe.
 On that scale, Bose is a lesser-known legend.
-Yet one or the other of his scientific achievements and inventions forms the basis of the gadgets and gizmos we use every day.
+Yet one or the other of his scientific achievements and inventions form the basis of the gadgets and gizmos we use every day.

 However, in British India, Bose was much more than all his accolades; he was a source of inspiration to a nation otherwise struggling for independence and a fresh identity, in a difficult economic and political climate.
 The Better India writes about his impact on his close friend and Nobel Laureate Rabindranath Tagore.
 Rabindranath Tagore was a vocal supporter of Bose's research.
 In his poem for him, published in Kalpana, Tagore was magnanimous in his praise:

 “From the Temple of Science in the West,